Development of the human body: Infancy and childhood

+Puberty

-PubertyPuberty is the process of physical changes through which a child's body matures into an adult body capable of sexual reproduction.
-It is initiated by hormonal signals from the brain to the gonads: the ovaries in a girl, the testes in a boy.
+Puberty is the process of physical changes through which a child's body matures into an adult body capable of sexual reproduction.
+It is initiated by hormonal signals from the brain to the gonads: the ovaries in a girl, the testicles in a boy.
 In response to the signals, the gonads produce hormones that stimulate libido and the growth, function, and transformation of the brain, bones, muscle, blood, skin, hair, breasts, and sex organs.
 Physical growth—height and weight—accelerates in the first half of puberty and is completed when an adult body has been developed.
 Until the maturation of their reproductive capabilities, the pre-pubertal physical differences between boys and girls are the external sex organs.

 On average, girls begin puberty around ages 10–11 and end puberty around 15–17; boys begin around ages 11–12 and end around 16–17.
 The major landmark of puberty for females is menarche, the onset of menstruation, which occurs on average between ages 12 and 13; for males, it is the first ejaculation, which occurs on average at age 13.
 In the 21st century, the average age at which children, especially girls, reach puberty is lower compared to the 19th century, when it was 15 for girls and 16 for boys.
 This can be due to any number of factors, including improved nutrition resulting in rapid body growth, increased weight and fat deposition, or exposure to endocrine disruptors such as xenoestrogens, which can at times be due to food consumption or other environmental factors.
 Puberty which starts earlier than usual is known as precocious puberty, and puberty which starts later than usual is known as delayed puberty.

 Notable among the morphologic changes in size, shape, composition, and functioning of the pubertal body, is the development of secondary sex characteristics, the "filling in" of the child's body; from girl to woman, from boy to man.

 Adulthood

 Biologically, an adult is a human or other organism that has reached sexual maturity.
-In human context, the term adult additionally has meanings associated with social and legal concepts.
+In human context, the term adult has additional meanings associated with social and legal concepts.
 In contrast to a legal minor, a legal adult is a person who has attained the age of majority and is therefore regarded as independent, self-sufficient, and responsible.
-The typical age of legal majority is 18 in most contexts, although the definition of majority may vary by legal rights and country.
+The typical age of legal majority is 18 years in most contexts, although the definition of majority may vary by legal rights and country.

 Human adulthood encompasses psychological adult development.
 Definitions of adulthood are often inconsistent and contradictory; an adolescent may be biologically an adult and display adult behavior but still be treated as a child if they are under the legal age of majority.
 Conversely, a legal adult may possess none of the maturity and responsibility that is supposed to define them; the mental and physical development and maturity of an individual has been proven to be greatly influenced by their life circumstances.